sheabunge/footer-text/readme.txt

 == Screenshots ==

 1. Editing the footer text in the dashboard
-2. Previewing the footer text on the Twenty Eleven theme
+2. Previewing the footer text on the Twenty Thirteen theme

 == Changelog ==